-"RESOLVED THAT pursuant to Section 148 of the Companies Act 2013 and all other applicable provisions of the Companies Act 2013 and the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or reenactment thereof, for the time being in force), the Company hereby ratifies the remuneration of Rs.
-1.00 Lakh (Rupees One Lakh) plus applicable taxes for each year, to M/s Ramanath lyer & Co., Cost Accountants, appointed by the Board, as Cost Auditor of the Company, to conduct audit of the cost records of the Company for the financial year ending 31st March 2023.
+"RESOLVED THAT pursuant to Section 148 of the Companies Act 2013 and all other applicable provisions of the Companies Act 2013 and the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or re-enactment thereof, for the time being in force) and pursuant to the recommendations of the Board, the Company hereby ratifies the remuneration of Rs.
+1.00 Lakh (Rupees One Lakh) plus applicable taxes and out of pocket expenses, to M/s Ramanath lyer & Co., Cost Accountants, appointed by the Board, as Cost Auditor of the Company, to conduct audit of the cost records of the Company for the financial year ending 31st March 2025.

-FURTHER RESOLVED THAT the Board of Directors of the Company be and is hereby authorized to do all acts and take all such steps as may be necessary and or expedient to give effect to this resolution."
+FURTHER RESOLVED THAT any of the Director of the Company be and is hereby authorized to do all acts and take all such steps as may be necessary and or expedient to give effect to this resolution."